devx-cafe/git-phlow/docs/documentation.md

 **description**

-Add changes from the workspace to the index/staging area and commits with `smart commit`syntax that will close the mentioned issue when it is integrated on the integration branch.
+wrapup is used to collect all the changes just made and put them into a commit, that is ready to be delivered into the integration branch.
+The command will add changes from the workspace to the index/staging area of git, and commit with `smart commit`syntax that will close the mentioned issue when it is integrated on the integration branch.
 ```sh
 git status
 # On branch 18-ai-is-now-conscious